sematext/docs/docs/synthetics/browser-monitor.md

 * **Error** - During each run, if there are any errors like navigation timeout, assertion failed, etc., it will be recorded in the error field of the response.
 This does not include the error returned as part of the response body.
 * **Metric** - Used to make sure the metrics are within the expected range.

-By default, the following conditions are added while creating a browser monitor.
-These can be changed during the creation:
+By default, the UI adds the below conditions while creating a browser monitor.
+You can change them during the creation:

 * Error equals empty
 * Response Time metric Less Than 20000 ms

 ### Metrics

-For every browser run the below run-level metrics collected:
+For every browser run, the monitor collects the below run-level metrics:

 | Name  | Label  | Description  | Unit  |
 |---|---|---|---|